 Bex is Research Fellow in Social Media and Online Learning and Director of The BIGBible Project.
 With a background as a mass-communications historian, she is passionate about helping Christians be a positive presence in the digital world.

 Thanks to The Jerusalem Trust who have under-written the majority of Bex’s role until July 2015.

-Revd.
-Dr Pete Phillips is Director, Centre for Biblical Literacy and Communication, part of CODEC, based at the University of Durham, and Bex’s line manager.
-His interests according to Twitter include “living in digital age, digi-discipleship, media/arts, literary theory, postmodernism, Church, Bible”
+Pete is Director of of CODEC, based at Durham University, and Bex’s line manager.
+His interests according to Twitter include “media, theology, digital culture, arts, literary theory, postmod, Church, Bible”

-Andy Byers and his family moved to Durham from the US in 2011 in order for Andy to begin a PhD program in New Testament.
+Andy and his family moved to Durham from the US in 2011 in order for Andy to begin a PhD program in New Testament.
 Andy writes regularly for the Big Bible blog as its theological consultant.
-Andy served in pastoral ministry for ten years prior to their move, and it is out of that experience that he entered into writing—both book projects he has undertaken have developed out of a handful of sermons preached during his time as a minister to university students.
-The first book is on cynicism within the church and disillusionment with God.

 Bryony is an ordinand in the Church of England (Cranmer Hall, Durham), formerly a social media consultant and trainer in education.
 Bryony looks after The BIGBible Project for four weeks of the year whilst Bex is on leave.